Extend on-premises data solutions to the cloud

 Extending data stores to the cloud

 There are several options for extending on-premises data stores to the cloud.
 One option is to have on-premises and cloud replicas.
-This can help achieve a high level of fault tolerance, but may require making changes to applications to connect to the appropriate data store in the event of a failover.
+This approach can help achieve a high level of fault tolerance, but might require making changes to applications to connect to the appropriate data store in the event of a failover.

 Edge and disconnected solutions.
 Address latency and connectivity requirements by processing data locally in Azure Stack and then aggregating in Azure for further analytics, with common application logic across both.